Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 proper security techniques and flashed the credentials at the factory, which is why there is no algorithm.
 Since the designers manufacture their own hardware, that makes perfect sense for this router.
-They can do whatever they want with ther manufacturing lines, so they decided to do it right.
+They can do whatever they want with their manufacturing lines, so they decided to do it right.

 I might take another look at it in the future, or try to find it in some other router (I'd like to document the process of reversing it), but you should know